-Uncover the cuttings for a few hours each day to let them breathe fresh air.
-This prevents diseases, particularly fungi, from infecting your cuttings.
+Uncover the cuttings for a few hours daily to let them breathe fresh air.
+Giving them some air prevents diseases, particularly fungi, from infecting your cuttings.

-Place the cuttings in a well-ventilated and clean area, especially when they’re uncovered.
+Place the cuttings in a well-ventilated and clean area.
+Ventilation is vital when you uncover them.

-You can expect your cuttings to root after 3 to 4 weeks, but it really depends on how suitable the conditions are in which they’re growing.
+You can expect your cuttings to root after three to four weeks.
+It all depends on how suitable the conditions are in which they’re growing.

-Once they’ve rooted, transplant your lavender plants to new pots and pinch their heads off so that they form new branches.
+Once they’ve rooted, transplant your lavender plants to new pots and pinch their heads off.
+That will help them to form new branches.

 Note: Transfer your newly grown plants by holding them from the leaves.
-Don’t pull them from their stem because that may harm their transportation channels and might cripple them later on.
+Do not pull them from their stem.
+That could harm their transportation channels and might cripple them later on.

-Keep your newly formed lavender plants in the dark for 2 days before you expose them to the sun to prevent their growth from being stunted.
+Keep your newly formed lavender plants in the dark for two days before you expose them to the sun.
+You don’t want to accidentally stunt their growth.